Global Diversification: Why You Should Invest in Foreign and Emerging Markets

 But things can change, and if you remember the 2008 recession you probably know how quickly stock markets can take a turn.
 “Diversification helps you make sure that you protect yourself from the risks that you can’t plan for — and this is extremely important for long-term investing,” says Celine Sun, Wealthfront’s Director of Research.
 “You should not make your long-term investment decisions based on short-term performance.”

 Consider this example: Many U.S. investors believed the 2000s to be a “Lost Decade” — the S&P 500 had an annualized return of -0.95% over a 10-year period.
 By contrast, investors in developed markets earned 1.58% per year, as measured by the MSCI EAFE Index, and investors in emerging markets earned 10.1%, as measured by the MSCI Emerging Markets Index, highlighting the benefits of diversifying across equity markets.
 Or consider this: While U.S. stocks saw a 28.3% return in 2009 — one year after the financial crisis — emerging markets saw a return of 74.5%.
-Here’s a great interactive chart that visualizes the benefits of diversification.

 The long-term and short-term performance of your investments ultimately depends on how you’ve structured your portfolio, what stocks you’ve purchased, and the time horizon over which you’re analyzing returns.
 At Wealthfront, we make sure your investments are diversified for you.
 But if you’re not a Wealthfront client and are interested in making sure your portfolio is diverse, we recommend buying global equity and global bond ETFs (Vanguard provides a great option).